-For assistance with any other requirements of this solicitation, contact the Response Center by telephone at 800-851-3420, by e-mail at responsecenter@ncjrs.gov, or by Web Chat at https://webcontact.ncjrs.gov/ncjchat/chat.jsp.
-Answers to frequently asked questions that may assist applicants are posted at www.ojjdp.gov/grants/solicitations/FY2015/ImpactReform.pdf.
+For assistance with any other requirements of this solicitation, contact the Response Center by telephone at 800-851-3420 or TTY: 301-240-6310 (Hearing impaired only), by e-mail at grants@ncjrs.gov, or by web chat.
+Response Center hours of operation are 10 a.m. to 6 p.m.
+ET, Monday through Friday, and 10 a.m. to 8 p.m.
+ET on the solicitation close date.
+Answers to frequently asked questions that may assist applicants are posted at www.ojjdp.gov/grants/solicitations/FY2016/FAQ/AssessingJJReformFAQ.pdf.

-Grants.gov number assigned to this announcement: OJJDP-2015-4124
+Grants.gov number assigned to this announcement: OJJDP-2016-8999

-Release date: April 17, 2015
+Release date: March 23, 2016